chrisgeek07/chrisgeek07/README.md

-- 👋 Hi, I’m @chrisgeek07, you can call me Chris.
+ ###  Hi, I’m @chrisgeek07, you can call me Chris 👋.

 - 👀 I’m interested in learning and improving my skills as a Web Developer.
 - 🌱 I’m currently learning JavaScript, Ruby/ROR, React and Node JS.
-- 💞️ I’m looking to collaborate on any interesting front-end projects.
+- 💞️ I’m looking to collaborate on any interesting front-end projects with other creators.
+- 🥅 2022 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: I love to hike, draw and play music
 - 📫 How to reach me IG : [@chrisgeek07] Twitter : [@chrisgeek07]

 <!---